mlibrary/design-system-11ty-starter/README.md

 - Run `npm run start` to start the eleventy server (Browsersync enabled)
 - Run `npm build` to create a production build.
 Outputs into `/public`.

+## Building and watching files

+`npm-run-all` is a CLI tool to run multiple npm-scripts in parallel or sequential.
+This is used in the dev scripts to watch Sass files and hot reload 11ty files in parallel.

 ## Resources

 Please visit the official [11ty](https://www.11ty.dev/docs/) docs for documentation.